 Please do not despair.
 We assume high participation numbers and a selection has to be made.
 We encourage you to try again in our next Talent Tour.

-If I have been selected during the Talent Tour 2020, will I be invited for all projects in 2020?
+If I have been selected during the Talent Tour, will I be invited for all projects after that?

-Successful applicants may be invited to all or some of the Baltic Sea Philharmonic tours following the ‘Midnight Sun tour in June 2020, depending on repertoire requirements.
+Successful applicants may be invited to all or some of the Baltic Sea Philharmonic tours, depending on repertoire requirements.
 Unfortunately, we can never guarantee whether a concrete invitation can be sent for each individual tour.